1nullpointer/elect-me/csvData/README.md

-Need to functionality to automatically process CSVs
+Need to add functionality to automatically process CSVs

 Match postions with requirements